Dear UI Engineer,

 We are a consultancy that teaches programmers REAL skills not just dry theory.
 We serve engineers first, and businesses second.

-As soon as you pay you get access to the first week/module.
+As soon as you pay you get access to the core methodology training.

-Group coaching starts immediately, the calls are every week at 7pm GMT. we mail you to let you know when they are.
+The coaching the calls are every week at 7pm GMT.
+We send you reminders so you don't miss any.

-We use Webex and group call.
-You can post questions before the group call if they are complex so we can try and get an answer for you.
+We use Zoom.
+You can post questions before the group call if they are complex so we can investigate your questions in depth with you.